 Traveling by car from the UAE has become more challenging recently, and I do not recommend this way of entry anymore, especially on a holiday weekend.
 I used to take the 5 hour drive to Dubai and Abu Dhabi by car semi-frequently but the road conditions and border procedures have become too stressful when compared to the cost of a short flight.
 Save yourself the trouble and book a flight.

 The biggest problems are the changing procedures for security checks and the changing of allowed crossing points for non-GCC nationals.
-Things seem to be settled for the moment, but time at the border could take more than 2 hours for clearance.
+Things seem to be settled for the moment, but time at the border could take more than 2 hours for clearance if you are unlucky.

 Paying for your Omani visa is straight forward, however credit or debit cards are the only thing accepted.